FrFagiani/Maputo-pattern/README.md

 </p>

 ###  3. Middle class suburbs
 Not too far from the city center have been recently developed middle class suburbs.
-They are planned neighborhoods composed by repeated detached or semi-detached houses, with private yard and sometimes with swimmingpool.
+They are planned neighbourhoods composed by repeated detached or semi-detached houses, with private yard and sometimes with swimming pool.

 <p align="center">
 <img src="img/Road.3-quartieri_suburbani.png" width=250 />